guillermooo/sublime-undocs/source/basic_concepts.rst

 Among other things, you can modify the editor's behavior, add macros and snippets, extend menus... and even create whole new features --where *feature* means 'anything you can think of'.
-Ok, right, there might be things you can't do, but you're definitely spoiled for choice.
+OK, right, there might be things you can't do, but you're definitely spoiled for choice.

 These configuration files are simple text files following a special structure or *format*: JSON predominates, but you'll find XML files and Python files too.

-In this guide, for brevitiy we refer collectively to all these disparate configuration files as *resources*.
+In this guide, for brevity we refer collectively to all these disparate configuration files as *resources*.

 Sublime Text will look for resources inside the packages folder.
 To keep